-On October 24, 2008, the Company entered into a fund-sharing agreement with NAFIN -the latter in its capacity as Fiduciary of the Trust 1148-0 of the Risk-Sharing Fund (the Fund)-, which purpose is to recover the amount of the first losses of the portfolio that the Company grants to small- and medium-sized enterprises registered in the Fund and, consequently, subject to its support.
-In this Agreement, the Fund shall share up to \$20,000, in relation to the first losses of the loan portfolio registered in the Fund.
+On October 24, 2008, the Company entered into a fund-sharing agreement with NAFIN, the latter in its capacity as Fiduciary of the Trust 1148-0 of the Risk-Sharing Fund (the Fund), which purpose is to recover the amount of the first losses of the portfolio that the Company grants to small- and medium-sized enterprises registered with the Fund and, consequently, subject to its support.
+In this Agreement, the Fund will share up to \$20,000, in relation to the first losses of the loan portfolio registered with the Fund.

-On November 17, 2010, the Company entered into, with NAFIN in its capacity as Fiduciary of the Risk Sharing Fund, a similar agreement, this time focused on federal freight transport.
-In this Agreement, the Fund shall share up to \$23,000, in relation to the first losses of the loan portfolio registered in the Fund.
+On November 17, 2010, the Company entered into, with NAFIN in its capacity as Fiduciary of a Risk Sharing Fund, a similar agreement, this time focused on federal freight transport.
+In this Agreement, the Fund shall share up to \$23,000, in relation to the first losses of the loan portfolio registered with the Fund.

-On November 26, 2011, the Company entered into an agreement with NAFIN, and again on November 26, 2016, for the Risk Sharing, focused on federal freight transport.
+On November 26, 2011, the Company entered into an agreement with NAFIN, and again on November 26, 2016, for a Risk Sharing focused on federal freight transport.
 In this agreement, the Fund will share up to \$40,000, in relation to the first losses of the registered loan portfolio, which amounts to \$1,000,000.

-On November 15, 2012, the Company entered into another agreement with NAFIN for the Risk Sharing, focused on federal freight transport.
-In this agreement, the Fund will share up to \$30,000, in relation to the first losses of the loan portfolio registered in the Fund, which amounts to \$750,000, effective on January 11, 2013.
+On November 15, 2012, the Company entered into another agreement with NAFIN for a Risk Sharing focused on federal freight transport.
+In this agreement, the Fund will share up to \$30,000, in relation to the first losses of the loan portfolio registered with the Fund, which amounts to \$750,000, effective on January 11, 2013.

-On November 11, 2016, the Company entered into an agreement with NAFIN for the Risk Sharing, focused on federal freight transport.
+On November 11, 2016, the Company entered into an agreement with NAFIN for a Risk Sharing focused on federal freight transport.
 In this agreement, the Fund will share up to \$40,000, in relation to the first losses of the registered loan portfolio, which amounts to \$1,000,000.

-On June 22, 2018, the Company entered into an agreement with NAFIN for the Risk Sharing, focused on federal freight transport.
+On June 22, 2018, the Company entered into an agreement with NAFIN for a Risk Sharing focused on federal freight transport.
 In this agreement, the Fund will share up to \$42,000, in relation to the first losses of the registered loan portfolio, which amounts to \$1,218,250.

-The outstanding balances of the portfolio secured under both schemes as of June 30, 2019 and 2018 was \$1,349,845 and \$593,701, respectively.
+The outstanding balances of the portfolio secured under both schemes as of September 30, 2019 and 2018 was \$1,198,912 and \$1,402,025, respectively.